 Investors are advised to read the Risk Factors carefully before taking an investment decision in relation to this Issue.
 For taking an investment decision, investors must rely on their own examination of the Issuer and the Issue, including the risks involved.
-Specific attention of the investors is invited to the Section titled "Risk Factors" from page 17 to page 36.
-This Prospectus has not been and will not be approved by any regulatory authority in India, including the Securities and Exchange Board of India ("SEBI"), the Reserve Bank of India ("RBI"), any Registrar of Companies or any Stock Exchange in India or do they guarantee the accuracy or adequacy of this document.
+Specific attention of the investors is invited to the Section titled "Risk Factors" from page 17 to page 37.
+This draft Prospectus has not been and will not be approved by any regulatory authority in India, including the Securities and Exchange Board of India ("SEBI"), the Reserve Bank of India ("RBI"), any Registrar of Companies or any Stock Exchange in India or do they guarantee the accuracy or adequacy of this document.

-ISSUER'S ABSOLUTE RESPONSIBILITY

-Investment in debt securities involve a degree of risk and investors should not invest any funds in such securities unless they can afford to take the risk attached to such investments.
+ISSUER'S ABSOLUTE RESPONSIBILITY Investment in debt securities involve a degree of risk and investors should not invest any funds in such securities unless they can afford to take the risk attached to such investments.
 Investors are advised to take an informed decision and to read the risk factors carefully before investing in this offering.
 For taking an investment decision, investors must rely on their examination of the Prospectus including the risks involved in it.
-Specific attention of investors is invited to statement of risk factors contained under "Risk Factors" on page 17 of the Prospectus and "Material Developments" on page 263 of the Prospectus.
+Specific attention of investors is invited to statement of risk factors contained under "Risk Factors" on page 17 of the Prospectus and "Material Developments" on page 240 of the Prospectus.
 These risks are not, and are not intended to be, a complete list of all risks and considerations relevant to the debt securities or investor's decision to purchase such securities.
 This Prospectus has not been and will not be approved by any regulatory authority in India, including SEBI, the Reserve Bank of India ("RBI"), RoC or any stock exchange in India nor do they guarantee the accuracy or adequacy of this document.

-COUPON RATE, COUPON PAYMENT FREQUENCY, MATURITY AMOUNT AND ELIGIBLE INVESTOR

-For Details relating to Coupon Rate, Coupon Payment frequency, Redemption Date and Redemption amount, please refer Chapter titled "Issue Structure" beginning on Page 164 of this Prospectus For details relating to Eligible Investors, please refer the Chapter titled "The Issue Procedure" on page 189 of this Prospectus.
+COUPON RATE, COUPON PAYMENT FREQUENCY, MATURITY AMOUNT AND ELIGIBLE INVESTORS For Details relating to Coupon Rate, Coupon Payment frequency, Redemption Date and Redemption amount, please refer Chapter titled "Issue Structure" beginning on Page 164 of this Prospectus.
+For details relating to Eligible Investors, please refer the Chapter titled "The Issue Procedure" on page 187 of this Prospectus

-CREDIT RATING
+CREDIT RATI

 The NCDs proposed to be issued by our Company have been rated by ICRA Limited ("ICRA").
 ICRA has vide its Ref.
-No. ICRA/Sakthi Finance Limited/15032023/1 dated March 15, 2023 read with the rating rationale dated March 22, 2023 assigned a rating of "[ICRA] BBB (Stable)" for an amount up to ₹ 20,000 lakh.
+No. ICRA/Sakthi Finance Limited/15032023/1 dated March 15, 2023 read with the rating rationale dated March 20, 2023 assigned a rating of "[ICRA] BBB (Stable)" for an amount up to ₹ 20,000 lakh.
 The rating of the NCDs by ICRA indicates moderate degree of safety regarding timely servicing of financial obligations and carry moderate credit risk.
-The rating given by ICRA Ltd. is valid as on the date of this Prospectus and shall remain valid until the rating are revised or withdrawn.
 The rating provided by ICRA may be suspended, withdrawn or revised at any time by the assigning rating agency and should be evaluated independently of any other rating.
 This rating is not a recommendation to buy, sell or hold the NCDs and investors should take their own decisions.
-Please refer to Annexure C of this Prospectus for rationale for the above rating on page 296.
+Please refer to Annexure C of this Prospectus for rationale for the above rating on page 286.

-Building No.8, 2nd Floor, Tower A, DLF Cyber City, Phase II, Gurgaon - 122002, Haryana
+Building No.8, 2nd Floor, Tower A, DLF Cyber City, Phase II, Gurgaon - 122002, Haryana.
+Phone : +91-124-4545300; Fax : +91-124-4050424

-Phone: +91-124-4545300; Fax: +91-124-4050424 A MOODY'S INVESTORS

-Email: jayantac@icraindia.com; Website: www.icra.in

-Contact Person: Mr. Invested Cl.

-Contact Person: Mr. Jayanta Chatterjee SEBI Registration No.: IN/CRA/008/2015
+Email : jayantac@icraindia.com; Website : www.icra.in A MOODY'S INVESTORS SERVICE COMPANY Contact Person : Mr. Jayanta Chatterjee

+SEBI Registration No. : IN/CRA/008/2015